 As shown in the chapter on the Mediator, the Governing Body also assumes the role of spiritual mediators for the Great Crowd.
 Being aware that the Governing Body has inserted itself as an intermediary in place of Jesus is important, as it is a common practice by groups using coercive persuasion.
 In Robert J. Lifton's The Future of Immortality and Other Essays for a Nuclear Age (New York, Basic Books, 1987) he writes;

 "Mystical manipulation can take on a special quality in these cults because the leaders become mediators for God."

-The claim that there is just one true Organization and that Jehovah uses the Governing Body of the Watchtower Society to direct his followers gives these leaders great power.
-It becomes justification for why a Jehovah's Witnesses must unquestioningly obey edict written in the Watchtower as if it is "the voice of God" (Watchtower 1957 June 15 p.370).
+This becomes justification for why a Jehovah's Witnesses must unquestioningly obey anything written in the Watchtower as "the voice of God" (Watchtower 1957 June 15 p.370).
 It allows the Governing Body to disfellowship as apostates anyone that does not agree with all their doctrine, regardless of the ongoing changes that are being made.
 It allows them to add to the reasons that the Bible specifically lists as worthy of shunning.
 It has also permitted the Governing Body to create rules covering all areas of worship; such as, how many meetings to attend, how to preach, what to wear, what to say, how often to go and how to report, criteria that have become viewed as important for salvation.
 Anything coming from the Governing Body is to be followed, regardless of how followers may feel about the directions.

 "At that time, the lifesaving direction that we receive from Jehovah’s organization may not appear practical from a human standpoint.
 All of us must be ready to obey any instructions we may receive, whether these appear sound from a strategic or human standpoint or not."
 Watchtower 2013 Nov 15 p.20